UmarIqbalHaqqani/AI-Assisted-Code-Editor-with-Real-Time-Collaboration/README.md

 ### 🤖 AI-Driven Enhancements
 - **Code Suggestions & Linting:**
-  - Integrated with the Google Gemini API, SynapseCode delivers smart code completions and real-time error detection along with recommended fixes.
+  - Integrated with the Google Gemini API, it delivers smart code completions and real-time error detection along with recommended fixes.
 - **Auto-Documentation & Code Correction:**
   - AI-generated documentation is available for complex functions, helping to maintain clear and well-documented code.
   - Real-time code correction detects syntax errors as you type, automatically suggesting fixes to streamline development.